Entangled multi-component 4D quantum Hall states from photonic crystal defects

 through which the rank, or effective number of independent DOFs, is given by $e^S\geq 1$.

-In our context, whether the 2nd Chern number $C_2$ is trivially the product of two 1st Chern numbers (as in previous literature) depends crucially on the factorizability of the integrand in Eq.~\ref{C2}.
-In the purely factorizable case, the independence of the $x,k_z$ DOFs from the $y,k_w$ DOFs imply that only the $F_{zx}F_{yw}$ term is nonzero, and that $C_2=\frac1{(2\pi)^2}\int F_{zx}dk_xdk_z\int F_{yw}dk_ydw_z=C_1^{zx}C_1^{yw}$.
-But with the two AAH subsystems entangled like in Eq.~\ref{eq4}, the integrand for $C_2$ becomes nonfactorizable, albeit decomposable (via SVD) into a linear combination of factorizable terms.
-Hence we can define the \emph{Berry curvature entanglement spectrum} $\{\tilde\lambda_1,\tilde\lambda_2,...\}$ and \emph{entanglement entropy} $S_{xz,yw}$ of a 2D defect lattice ($H_{\text{4D}}$) via Eqs.~\ref{SVD} and \ref{S}, with $\phi$ the integrand of $C_2$ and the cut separating the two AAH subsystems with $x,k_z$ and $y,k_w$ DOFs.
+Whether the 2nd Chern number $C_2$ is trivially the product of two $C_1$s (as in previous literature) depends crucially on the factorizability of the integrand in Eq.~\ref{C2}.
+In the purely factorizable case dictated by $r_{ind}$, the independence of the $x,k_z$ DOFs from the $y,k_w$ DOFs imply that only the $F_{zx}F_{yw}$ term is nonzero, and that $C_2=\frac1{(2\pi)^2}\int F_{zx}dk_xdk_z\int F_{yw}dk_ydw_z=C_1^{zx}C_1^{yw}$.
+But with the two AAH subsystems entangled like in Eq.~\ref{eq4}, the integrand for $C_2$ becomes nonfactorizable, albeit SVD decomposable into a linear combination of factorizable terms.
+Hence we can define the \emph{Berry curvature entanglement spectrum} $\{\tilde\lambda_1,\tilde\lambda_2,...\}$ and (classical) \emph{entanglement entropy} $S_{xz,yw}$ of a 2D defect lattice ($H_{\text{4D}}$) via Eqs.~\ref{SVD} and \ref{S}, with $\phi$ being the integrand of $C_2$ and the cut demarcating the two coupled AAH subsystems with $x,k_z$ and $y,k_w$ DOFs.

-As plotted in Fig.~\ref{fig:4}c, $H_{\text{4D}}$ possess a long tail of Berry curvature entanglement eigenvalues representing not one but $e^{S_{xz,yw}}\approx 7.3$ effective entangled DOFs.
-Also presented in Fig.~\ref{fig:4}c is the entanglement $S_{xy,zw}$ between the spatial ($x,y$) and magnetic translation $(k_z,k_w)$ DOFs, which possess a double degeneracy in the largest few eigenvalues.
-Interestingly, the Berry curvature entanglement eigenvalues $\tilde\lambda_i$ can be expressed in terms of the entanglement eigenvalues\footnote{This entanglement between different sectors of the \emph{classical} defect band should not be confused with many-body entanglement between sub-sectors of a \emph{quantum} system.} $\lambda_i$ of the \emph{defect band} as well as its SVD-decomposed Berry connection and curvature, as detailed in the SOM.
+As plotted in Fig.~\ref{fig:4dqh}c, $H_{\text{4D}}$ possess a long tail of Berry curvature entanglement eigenvalues representing not one but $e^{S_{xz,yw}}\approx 7.3$ effective entangled DOFs.
+Also presented in Fig.~\ref{fig:4dqh}c is the entanglement $S_{xy,zw}$ between the spatial ($x,y$) and magnetic translation $(k_z,k_w)$ DOFs, which possess a double degeneracy in the largest few eigenvalues.
+Interestingly, the Berry curvature entanglement eigenvalues $\tilde\lambda_i$ can be expressed in terms of the entanglement eigenvalues\footnote{This entanglement between different sectors of the \emph{classical} defect band should not be confused with many-body entanglement between sub-sectors of a \emph{quantum} system.} $\lambda_i$ of the \emph{defect band} as well as its SVD-decomposed Berry connection and curvature, as detailed in the SOM~\cite{SOM}.

-Since the defect lattices are quasi-periodic, their Berry curvatures are most directly computed by implementing momentum as a threaded flux through an edge~\cite{fukui2005chern} (see SOM).
-With the defect lattice given by Eq.~\ref{eq4}, the lowest two defect bands intersect (Fig.~\ref{fig:4}), giving rise to a \emph{non-abelian} 2nd Chern number $C_2=\frac1{4\pi^2}\int F_{zx}F_{yw}+F_{xy}F_{zw}+F_{yz}F_{xw}~d^4k= 1+0+1=2$.
+Since the defect lattices are quasi-periodic, the Berry curvatures are most directly computed by implementing the momentum conjugate to the quasi-periodicity as a threaded flux through an edge~\cite{fukui2005chern} (see SOM~\cite{SOM}).
+With the defect lattice given by Eq.~\ref{eq4}, the lowest two defect bands intersect (Fig.~\ref{fig:4dqh}), giving rise to a \emph{non-abelian} 2nd Chern number $C_2=\frac1{4\pi^2}\int F_{zx}(k)F_{yw}(k)+F_{xy}(k)F_{zw}(k)+F_{yz}(k)F_{xw}(k)~d^4k= 1+0+1=2$.